John Woods is Director of The Abductive Systems Group in the

 John Woods has held regular or visiting appointments at the University of Michigan, the University of Toronto, Stanford University, Laurentian University, University of Victoria, the University of Calgary, the University of Lethbridge, the University of Amsterdam, the University of Groningen, King’s College London and Sun Yat-sen University.
 He was Dean of the Faculty of Humanities at the University of Calgary from 1976-1979 and President and Vice-Chancellor of the University of Lethbridge from 1979-1986.

-Current interests include abductive logic, logics of practical reasoning, fallacy theory, conflict resolution strategies, legal reasoning, the logic of error, the logic of fiction and the history of logic.
+Current interests include abductive logic, logics of practical reasoning, fallacy theory, conflict resolution strategies, legal reasoning, the logic of error, philosophical methods, the logic of fiction and the history of logic.

 and Paraconsistency: Conflict Resolution in the Abstract Sciences,